blmoore/blmoore.github.io/talks/blogr/index.md

 transitioning to larger collaborations of today.
 </p>
 <p>
 Good to get at Good V Bad, maybe via acknolwedgments?
+Did author inflation decrease when journals introduced policies where you have to explicitly state who did what?
 </p>
 </section>
 </aside>